Free Comprehensive Guide on AI Recruiter Agents - Download Now

 • Maintaining detailed interaction history

-4. It Can Help Reduce Unconscious Bias
+4. Reducing Unconscious Bias

 AI sourcing excels at identifying passive candidates by analyzing: